 Enforcement of Parenting Time Orders

 Visitation, know as “parenting time” under Colorado statute, is perhaps the most important issue to any parent going through a child custody case, or a divorce with children.
 Each parent facing the break up of a family deals with questions regarding when they will be able to be with their kids and what the visitation schedule will be.
 As not all cases resolve amicably, some parents spend significant amounts of time and money litigating over their visitation schedule.
 Ultimately, they will either come to an agreement or a family law judge will decide.
 Once orders are in place, it will be the court’s expectation that those orders are followed, but what happens when they are not?
-That’s when consulting with a parenting time attorney can make the difference in your case.
+That’s when consulting with a child visitation attorney can make the difference in your case.

 The primary statutory section attorneys use to deal with these parenting time transgressions is C.R.S.
 14-10-129.5.
 Under this section of Colorado statute, courts can enter orders or utilize an array of remedies designed to rectify parenting time violations and prevent future ones.
 This includes: